 We’ll rise early to take advantage of the best weather conditions as we drive up the mountain to Poás Volcano National Park, where we hope to photograph the massive crater from the viewing platform (NOTE: The park frequently closes due to volcanic activity.)
 We’ll also hike amid a photogenic dwarf forest, plus enjoy the spectacular scenery as we descend again past strawberry and dairy farms.
 This afternoon is at leisure, with an option to visit downtown San José.
-We’ll spend the night at Villa San Ignacio, El Cacao, Alajuela.
+We’ll enjoy a farewell dinner and image sharing, then spend the night at Villa San Ignacio, El Cacao, Alajuela.

 We’ll transfer to the airport for your flights home.

 Optional extension to Tortuguero National Park (additional charge):

 Morning flight from San José to Tortuguero.
 Transfer to Tortuga Lodge.
 This afternoon enjoy a boat tour of Tortuguero National Park.
 Wildlife you can expect to see includes sloths, howlers monkeys, spider monkeys, neotropic otters, toucans, plus caimans and crocodiles.